josephmisiti/josephmisiti.github.io/_posts/2015-02-23-Contagious-Why-Things-Catch-On.markdown

 categories: books
 ---

 I just finished [Contagious: Why Things Catch On](http://www.amazon.com/Contagious-Why-Things-Catch-On) by Jonah Berger.
-It was a very interesting book, and I would definitely recommend it, especially if you are in a job/space where creating viral content / products in vital to your success (start-ups).
+It was a very interesting book, and I would definitely recommend it, especially if you are in a job/space where creating viral content / products is vital to your success (start-ups).

 Here are some highlights: